Geology and Fossils

 Spend the day in the area surrounding the Humber River valley.
 Hike the Man in the Mountain trail, which is part of the International Appalachian Trail.
 The geological foundation of the mountain range that rises along the eastern United States is carried into western Newfoundland all the way to the Strait of Belle Isle.

 Zipline across Steady Brook Falls, or connect with local tour operators and go caving, salmon fishing, on boat tours, or on river rafting excursions in the valley.
-Spend the night in Corner Brook.

 Day 11 - Stephenville and the Granite Coast Trail